 Prepare for Your Conduct Meeting

-Before you conduct meeting, it is recommended that you review the Student Code of Conduct, particularly the following sections:
+Before your conduct meeting, it is recommended that you review the Student Code of Conduct, particularly the following sections:

-• Any student involved in the conduct process has the right to be accompanied by an advisor during the conduct process.
+Advisors: Any student involved in the conduct process has the right to be accompanied by one (1) advisor throughout the student’s conduct process.
+The Advisor cannot be involved in the incident(s) being addressed, this includes as a witness or an impacted party.
+This individual may be a parent/guardian, partner, lawyer, staff or faculty from the University, mental health provider, and/or friend.
 Advisors are not permitted to speak for, or on behalf of, the charged student or the alleged victim during any phase of the conduct process.
 However, with permission from the conduct officer(s) or the Conduct Appeal Board, advisors may make a statement on behalf of the student and/or ask questions of the student to present relevant information.
 If a student chooses to bring an advisor to the meeting, it is the student’s obligation to select an advisor whose schedule allows attendance within the time frame designated in the student conduct notice.
-The Office of the Dean of Students or conduct officer(s) is not obligated to reschedule the meeting to accommodate an advisor’s schedule
+The Office of the Dean of Students or conduct officer(s) is not obligated to reschedule the meeting to accommodate an advisor’s schedule.

 • What impact has this incident had on you?